rbooska/rbooska.github.io/_posts/2023-04-16-alternative-registry-functions.md

 ```
 {: .nolineno }

-Right, here we have to use PE headers the module passed in parameter.
+Right, here we have to use **PE headers** the module passed in parameter.
 So the purpose being loop in all functions and check their name by simple string comparaison.

-The structs used here are present when we use windows.h header, by the way here a exemple of ImageExportDirectory:
+The structs used here are present when we use **windows.**h header, by the way here a exemple of **ImageExportDirectory**:

 ```c
 // exemple of structure used (not needed to right)